 - Debt Consolidation Loans.
 Here, a lender provides a loan to pay off your outstanding debt.
 If you have good credit, you may even be able to negotiate a lower interest rate or monthly payment compared to your “pre-consolidation” debt.

 - Consumer Proposals.
 An insolvency option that is a bit less drastic than filing for bankruptcy.
-Consumer proposals are administered by LITs and allow you to pay off a portion of your debt or extend the deadline for paying back your debt (or both).
+Consumer proposals are administered by LITs (for example, Spergel) and allow you to pay off a portion of your debt or extend the deadline for paying back your debt (or both).

 - Bankruptcy.
 The debt relief option of last resort for many.
 Filing for bankruptcy may release you from most types of debt—but at a cost.
 This practice has a severe negative effect on your credit, can result in the loss of your assets, and may even affect your ability to qualify for certain jobs in the future.

 - Debt Consolidation Programs (DCPs).
 Administered by a certified credit counsellor, a DCP helps you reduce or stop the interest on your debts while rolling them all into a single, easy-to-manage monthly payment.

 - Debt Management Consulting.
 If you want to get out of debt fast in Canada and aren’t too far behind, you might be able to do it with just a little help and advice from a credit counselling agency, financial coach, or other consultant.
 This is the best option if you want to manage your debt and only need to make some minor changes to your spending habits to do so.

 What Situation Would Make a Credit Counsellor My Best Option to Get Out of Debt in Canada?

 You may be wondering how you can choose between the different debt relief options listed above.
 If you don’t know much about personal debt consolidation, consumer proposals, bankruptcy, or other methods of dealing with debt, it can be hard to make the choice.